 God created you with a will and a desire for autonomy.
 The will is essential in order to elect and control.
 Without a will you are not a person; you are a robot.
 You want to elect what you consider serves your best interest.
 You want to decide what is good and evil for you.

 A belief in certainty is a desire to control.
 If you are uncertain of the future, you are out of control.
 Uncertainty produces fear in those areas in which you care what happens.
-Because none can be certain of the future, you calm you propensity to fear assurance.
-For example, when you take a commercial flight to another destination, you realize you cannot be certain the plane will safely deliver you, but you calm whatever apprehension you may have by reminding yourself of the safety of the airline, If you fly enough, you cease thinking about it.
+Because none can be certain of the future, you calm your propensity to fear with assurance.
+For example, when you take a commercial flight to another destination, you realize you cannot be certain the plane will safely deliver you, but you calm whatever apprehension you may have by reminding yourself of the safety of the airline.
+If you fly enough, you cease thinking about it.